The Diagnostics CLI (

 - Run the Diagnostics CLI, including task suites and command line options as needed.

-- Supply the -attach flag for uploading results to your New Relic account.
+- Supply the -attach or -api-key flag for uploading results to your New Relic account.

 - Optional: Validate your config file settings.